nathabee/beelab/README.md

 When prompted: confirm the reset and create the Django superuser.
 Then open WordPress at `https://beelab-wp.nathabee.de` and finish the initial setup.

-Service URLs:
+Service URLs (prod):

 * Django API: `https://beelab-api.nathabee.de`  (health: `/health`)
 * Web (Next.js): `https://beelab-web.nathabee.de`
 * WordPress: `https://beelab-wp.nathabee.de`

-On a local LAN without https, you may have used IP and port instead of subdomains :
+On a local LAN (dev), we do not use https, you may have used IP and port instead of subdomains :
 * Django API: `http://localhost:9001`  (health: `/health`)
 * Web (Next.js): `http://localhost:9080`
 * WordPress: `http://localhost:9082`